Better Streets

 Better Streets for People and Businesses is an effort to:

-• Plans: Review what local governments are proposing to do.
+• Plans: Review what governments are proposing to do.

-• Solutions: Advance broadly supported options for moving forward tomorrow.
+• Solutions: Advance broadly supported options for moving forward.

 Problems today

-Which streets in Eugene and Springfield are safe, practical, and attractive for everyone today and which need to be better?
-We want to hear from you, especially about ones that have attracted significant public interest:
+Which streets in Eugene and Springfield are safe, practical, and comfortable for everyone today and which need to be better?
+We want to hear from you, especially about ones that have drawn significant public interest:

 Martin Luther King Jr. Blvd. past Autzen Stadium — STAY TUNED!